-Nicole Pagowsky is Liaison Program Lead at the University of Arizona Libraries.
-Nicole’s specializations and research interests include library instruction programs, library labor and value, critical policy studies, and qualitative methods.
-Since 2015, she has been adjunct faculty with the College of InfoSci and teaches LIS 581: How to teach information literacy.
+Nicole Pagowsky, Ph.D. is Liaison Program Lead at the University of Arizona Libraries.
+Nicole’s specializations and research interests include library instruction programs, librarian labor and “value,” critical policy studies, and qualitative methods.
+Since 2015, she has been adjunct faculty with the College of InfoSci and teaches LIS 581: How to teach information literacy for librarians and educators.

-Nicole is the 2021 recipient of the ACRL-IS Miriam Dudley Instruction Librarian Award, recognizing her impactful contributions to the field in library instruction and critical librarianship.
+Nicole is the 2021 recipient of the ACRL-IS Miriam Dudley Instruction Librarian Award, recognizing her impactful contributions to the field.

 Most recent news